zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 [^mini]: Raebel MA, Haynes K, Woodworth TS, *et al.* Electronic clinical laboratory test results data tables: lessons from Mini-Sentinel. *Pharmacoepidemiol Drug Saf.* 2014;23(6):609--618.
 [PMID: 24677577](https://pubmed.ncbi.nlm.nih.gov/24677577/)

-## Missing data in general
+## Missing data in general (*Completeness* and *Bias*)

 - This phenomenon is under-recognized.
-(Tests get checked for a reason, and more frequently for sick patients.)
+People think *missing data* means, "The lab measured the patient's serum sodium, but I can't access the result."

+- But *missing* also means "not checked at all."
+Tests get checked for a reason, and **more frequently for sick patients** (only one example).
+My serum sodium exists, but it was not measured on any day in 2024.
+Large gaps in time $\to$ "Was this an acute or slow change?"

 - Potentially massive threat to validity.

 - There is no one right way to handle missing data, but several wrong ways.
-- Detailed methods are out of scope for this talk.
+Detailed methods are out of scope for this talk.
+Observational data are tricky.
+Epidemiology and statistics professionals are there for a reason.

-- "Patient goes out of network" is another form of it (also sometimes under-appreciated).
+**EHR data do not tell the whole story!**

 ## When data aren't in the medical record at all